Franklin, Louisiana: Civil War

 During the Civil War, the Battle of Irish Bend, also known as Nerson's Woods, was fought near Franklin on April 14, 1863.
 Though eventually forced to retreat, the badly outnumbered Confederate forces commanded by General Richard Taylor cost the Union troops, under General Cuvier Grover, significant losses.
 Four hundred men were killed or wounded in the confrontation, including Confederate Colonel James Reily, a factor in halting the Union drive to invade Texas.

 Geography

 According to the United States Census Bureau, the city has a total area of 27.2 km2, of which 25.7 km2 is land and 1.5 km2, or 5.44%, is water.

 Louisiana Highways 182, which runs through downtown, and 87, which is located on the outskirts of Franklin, both head north passing through the communities of Baldwin, 8 mi, Jeanerette, 14 mi, and New Iberia, 25 mi, both located in Iberia Parish.
 Both LA-182 and U.S. Highway 90 (future Interstate 49) both head to northwest to Lafayette, 47 mi, and southeast to Morgan City, 26 mi.

+Climate

+Franklin has a humid subtropical climate (Köppen: Cfa) with hot summers and mild winters.